lavinbri/spring-mediation/README.md

 # spring-mediation

-A mediation layer built with Spring
+A mediation layer built with Spring Web toolkit